Housing support officer

 For more experienced roles you might need a qualification or a degree in a relevant subject such as housing, community development or social policy.
-There are lots of courses that are accredited by the Chartered Institute of Housing (CIH) for example a Level 2 Certificate in Housing Practice, Level 3 Certificate in Supporting Homeless People or a Postgraduate Certificate in Housing Studies.
+There are lots of courses that are accredited by the Chartered Institute of Housing.

-When in your role you could do a vocational qualification such as a Level 2 or 3 Diploma in Health and Social Care or a Certificate in Housing Practice.
-There are also lots of continuing professional development qualification or training to help you progress.
+While in post you could do a vocational qualification such as a Diploma in Health and Social Care or continuing professional development qualification such as an award or certificate in activity provision.

 Your employer may pay for you to complete these qualifications (via Workforce Development Fund), or you could apply for an Advanced Learner Loan to pay for them yourself.